 These economic freedom maps are all reverse engineered: they start with the countries they want to rank high and then come up with the model.
 But even if this weren’t the case, the conservative idea of freedom is really messed up.
 It isn’t the freedom to do what you want but rather the freedom to try.
 Yes, you have the freedom to be a millionaire by buying a lottery ticket while Donald Trump has the freedom to have the money given to him while still a child.

 This video does an excellent job of destroying these maps by looking at it from a Marxist perspective with lots of international insights — including some from Ha-Joon Chang.
 So it isn’t surprising that I would be struck by this work.

 These kinds of videos are also a good chance to see white nationalist videos without having to wade all the way through them — which is really hard.
 (For this, Shaun is better.)
 Even if you don’t follow much politics it doesn’t take long to notice some outrageous false or misleading statement.

 BadMouseProductions has created at least two videos on Venezuela.
 The first was Argument ad Venezuelum, which is great.
 But just last week, he released Joanna Hausmann Is Lying About Venezuela.
-One thing above all that annoys me about the discussion of Venezuela is that our media’s tendency toward showing “all” sides of an issue on domestic issues is totally absent this issue.
+One thing, above all, that annoys me about the discussion of Venezuela is that our media’s tendency toward showing “all sides” of an issue on domestic matters is totally absent when it comes to Venezuela.
 The video takes on this issue in the person of privileged “white” Venezuelan Joanna Hausmann.